rehamilton/Responsive_Portfolio/README.md

 My main goal, at this point, was to stick as closely to the homework photo's as I could and to worry about personalisation once I had a better grasp on the bigger picture.

-The below covers some of the major styling use din creation.
+The below covers some of the major styling used during creation.

 ## Theme
 - The main theme was taken from Bootstrap for simplicity using the "info" theme (bg-info, text-info, etc)